mjesun/loxberry-music-server-interface/README.md

 ## Service endpoints

-The server runs in port `7091`, which is the default port used by Loxone Music Server.
+The server runs in port `6090`, and each Music Server created will run on a consecutive port.
+This means that your first Music Server will run in port `6091`.
 The server contains a variety of endpoints (and a WebSocket) used by the Loxone Miniserver and the UI to communicate with it.
 Other endpoints worth noting are:

 - `/restart`: useful for restarting the service.
 Accepts a `code` parameter